own-c/rt/README.md

 - Improve layout (add information about the content somewhere in the watch page).
 - Maybe cache users/emotes/feeds in the AppState, also maybe return them when possible in the same request instead of emitting an update event.
 - More logging and better errors.
+- Set a limit to the amount of collumns in the Grid component.
 - YouTube:
   - Maybe move from youtube embed to using RustyPipe's botguard and retrieve video URLs using it.
   - Add YouTube channel page with video search.
   - Allow downloading videos/thumbnails.
   - Subscribe to channel from watch page.
   - Add pagination to videos list.
+  - Player needs improvements.
 - Twitch:
   - If possible, use a persisted query to retrieve stream playback.
+  - It seems there are issues with the `avif` format in emotes in Linux, maybe use `webp`, `png` instead.
   - Put the seek bar at the end when joining a stream, currently it is some seconds behind when first joining.
   - Add global Twitch emotes.